Time to chill out! Cool down our already-cool Organic Peppermint Tea by infusing it with fresh mint and cucumber and serve it over ice!

 Allocate one table per product category and place them in the same order as they appear in the fundraising catalog:

-Using separate pieces of paper, write the name of each product in the fundraising catalog and place them, in the same order, on the matching product tables.
-(In the unlikely event an item was not ordered, still place a note to mark its place so people will be able to follow along the order form with ease.)
+Using separate pieces of paper, write the name of each product in the fundraising catalog (products may vary from example below) and place them, in the same order, on the matching product tables.
+(In the unlikely event an item was not ordered, still place a note to mark its place so people can follow along the order form with ease.)

 Once every product is indicated, use the diagrams below to plan the space on the table tops so everything fits.
 Arranging things in the same order as the catalog will expedite distribution and help eliminate mistakes.
 This is true whether you and your helpers prepare orders for each participant or whether you plan an assembly-line for distribution day where supporters pick up the products themselves.
 Should you choose the latter, be aware that more errors can occur –plan extra supervision to ensure all products go home with the correct people!